tracer999/k3s_rancher_autosetup/README.md

 ### 4️⃣ Tomcat10 Deployment

 #### Purpose
 Deploy and run web applications on Tomcat servers.
+The script builds a Docker image from the `deploy/tomcat10/Dockerfile`, pushes it to the master node's Docker Registry, and deploys containers (PODs) from this image.
+Multiple instances can be installed simultaneously, providing internal load balancing.

+**Note:** The provided Dockerfile requires a `ROOT.war` file linked with Tomcat.

 #### How to Run
 ```bash